To accept the things you cannot change is one of the most misunderstood psychological skills.

 Healing outcome-based self worth

-You are no longer fighting the past or catastrophising the future.
+You are no longer lost in regret fighting the past or catastrophising the future.
 You are responding from where you actually are.

 We tend to admire certainty and clear plans, but human growth does not come from things unfolding perfectly.